-This report can be used to obtain a complete picture of the financial results and financial position of a business on the last date of the financial year.
-A balance sheet records the arrangement of money in a business and it shows the accounting value of all the company’s assets, liabilities and equity at one moment in time, which may lead to conclusions regarding the liquidity of the entity.
-Balance sheet data can be used to compute key indicators that reveal the company’s ability to meet its obligations.
+We can use this report to obtain a complete picture of the financial results and financial position of a business on the last date of the financial year.
+A balance sheet records the arrangement of money in a business.
+It shows the accounting value of all the company’s assets, liabilities and equity at one moment in time.
+In turn, this may lead to conclusions regarding the liquidity of the entity.
+We can use the Balance sheet data to compute key indicators that reveal the company’s ability to meet its obligations.

 The submission of financial statements shall be in accordance with the rules and procedures prescribed by the Directors-General of the Revenue Department and the Department of Business Development.

 A company must make their balance sheets at least once every twelve months.
 Such twelve-month period constitutes the company’s accounting period or financial year.
 A newly established company should close accounts within 12 months from its registration.
 A qualified external auditor must certify the financial reports.
 Consequently, the officer must file hose reports with the Revenue Department and Department of Business Development every year.

 One or more auditors must examine the balance sheets.
 The officer must then submit it for adoption to a general meeting within four months after its date.
 They also need to send a copy to every person entered in the register of shareholders at least three days before the general meeting.
 The company must also keep copies in their office during the same period for inspection by the shareholders.

 Where the accounts or the documents relevant thereto are lost or damaged, the person having the duty to keep accounts shall notify the Chief Accounts Inspector or the Accounts Inspector of the loss or damage, in accordance with the rules and procedures prescribed by the Director-General, within fifteen days from the date of knowledge thereof, or the date such loss or damage ought to have been known.

 What happens upon failure to submit the audited financial reports on time?